Peng2558/blackJack/README.md

 **CSS**: Styling the game's appearance.

 ## Getting Started
-To start playing BlackJack, simply load the game in your web browser.
+To start playing BlackJack, simply load the game in your web browser by cloning it first and dragging and dropping the index.html in your web browser.
 The interface is intuitive: you have buttons to draw cards, stay, or reset the game.

 ## Next Steps
 **Visual Enhancements:** Future updates aim to add more visual components to enhance the gaming experience, making it more immersive and interactive.